 Panasonic G9 versus Sony A6500

 The Panasonic Lumix DC-G9 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and October 2016.
-Both the G9 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C sensor.
+Both the G9 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C (A6500) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Sony A6500.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).